SMS Messaging Policy & Consent

 Carrier and Regulatory Information

-• Destination carriers: all major U.S. carriers (T-Mobile, AT&T, Verizon, US Cellular) and their MVNOs.
+• Destination carriers: whichever carrier serves the recipient's phone — typically one of the major U.S. carriers (T-Mobile, AT&T, Verizon, US Cellular) or an MVNO.

-• Compliance frameworks: TCPA, CAN-SPAM, FCC and FTC rules, CTIA Messaging Principles and Best Practices, 10DLC, CASL (for Canadian recipients).
+• Compliance frameworks that still apply to you as sender: TCPA, CAN-SPAM, FCC and FTC rules, CTIA Messaging Principles and Best Practices, and CASL (for Canadian recipients).
+10DLC does not apply to messages sent this way — see "10DLC registration" above.

 Contact